unisa-hpc/synergy-sc-ae/models-validation/README.md

 # Models validation
 This folder contains the scripts to build and validate the machine learning models used for frequency predictions.
-The pre-built dataset is located in the `provided-data/` folder, containing the data used in the paper.
+The models training and validation can be performed either on the pre-built dataset or on the dataset generated during the previous steps.

+## Folder structure
+- `provided-data` contains the pre-built dataset, obtained during our experimental evaluation
+- the `data` is generated during the previous steps and contains the training and testing datasets

 ## Steps to reproduce
-1. `validate.sh` script will train the model and evaluate the accuracy of the model.
+1. Run `source validate.sh` to train the models and evaluate the accuracy of the model.
+    - Optional parameters:
-  - run the script with `source validate.sh [--provided_data]` providing an optional argument to use the authors' data
+      - `--provided_data` must be passed as an argument if you want to use the pre-built dataset
-    - running the script with `source validate.sh provided-data` will reproduce the same results of the paper
-  - the output plots for the prediction error (Figure 9) will be placed in the `predictions/benchmarks-errors/` folder
+    - the output plots for the prediction error will be placed in the `predictions/benchmarks-errors/` folder
-  - the output data used for the error analysis (Table 2) will be in the `/predictions/algorithms.txt` file
+    - the output data used for the error analysis will be in the `predictions/algorithms.txt` file